maglab-uconn/lcfc/transitional_probability_analysis/README_ngrammer.txt

 Since cmax is set to 12, it goes out to finding 12-grams.
 There are 902 that occur in this lexicon.
-The examples you see here also suggest caution about the F&K pronunciations.
+The examples you see here also suggest caution about the specific pronunciations used.
 The 4 patterns here are "humanitarian", "humiliatingly", "unidirection", and the last one is part of the very arcane and rare word, "piezoelectricity:
 (/pYizoIlEktrIsIti/).
 So in the dialect of the pronunciations, the /h/